Aon Terms of Business

 We gather data containing information about our clients and their insurance placements, including but not limited to: names, industry codes, policy types and policy expiration dates, as well as information about the insurance companies that provide coverage to its clients or compete for its clients’ insurance placements.

 This information is maintained in one or more databases.
+Aon may use or disclose information about its clients, if required to do so by law, Aon policy, pursuant to legal process or in response to a request from law enforcement authorities or other government officials.
 In addition to being used for the benefit of our clients, these databases also may be accessed by other Aon Group members for other purposes, including providing consulting and other services to insurance companies for which we or our related entities may earn compensation.

 Due to the global nature of services provided by the Aon Group, the information you may provide may be transmitted, used, stored and otherwise processed outside the country where you submitted that information.
 If you have questions about Aon Group data processing or related compensation, please contact your Client Relationship Manager.